section-engineering-education/engineering-education/content/articles/html-client-for-web-services-using-dhtml-behavior/index.md

 We now name the file `ourtest.html` and save it in the same folder as `webservice.htc`.

 ### Testing our Web services and HTML client
 Web services are a mechanism or a medium of communication that allows two applications or machines to exchange data regardless of their underpinning architecture or technology.
-A web service assessment is a sort of software testing that verifies the functionality of web services.
+A Web service assessment is a sort of software testing that verifies the functionality of web services.

 The fundamental goal of testing is to ensure that an API's functionality, security, and performance are all up to standard (Application Program Interface).
 In some ways, a web service assessment is the same as unit testing.

-We can manually test a web service, write our automation code, or utilize off-the-shelf automation like Postman.
+We can manually test a Web service, write our automation code, or utilize off-the-shelf automation like Postman.

 #### Protocols used in Web services
-A web service can be used in a variety of ways, but the two most frequent implementations are as follows:
+A Web service can be used in a variety of ways, but the two most frequent implementations are as follows:
 1. Simple Object Acces Protocol (SOAP)
 2. Representation State Transfer Architecture (REST)
 3. Web Services Description Language (WSDL)

 - SOAP ;

 The World Wide Web has established SOAP where service requests are sent and received using a standard protocol.
-The information is platform-neutral because SOAP will implement the XML layout for requests to be delivered and received.
+The information is platform-neutral because SOAP will put in place the XML layout for requests to be delivered and received.

 SOAP messages are transferred between the provider and receiving apps within the SOAP envelopes.
 SOAP messages are not prevented by firewalls because they use the simple HTTP transport protocol.

 - REST ;

-REST means  (Representational State Transfer), and it's a web-based framework that, in most circumstances, uses HTTP.
-Client-service interactions are emphasized in the REST approach, which is assisted by the usage of a minimum variety of processes.
+REST stands for Representational State Transfer.
+And, it's a web-based framework that, in most circumstances, uses HTTP.
+Client-service interactions are emphasized in the REST approach.
+Which is assisted by the usage of a least variety of processes.

 REST is a SOAP (Basic Object Access Protocol) substitute that uses simple URLs instead of XML in a few instances.
 RESTFUL programs, except SOAP, use HTTP built-in protocols to carry meta-data.

 - WSDL ;

-A web service's services are described using the Online Services Description Language (WSDL), an XML-based language.
+A web services functionality are described using the Web services Description Language (WSDL), an XML-based language.

-In XML format, WSDL highlights every actions that are capable for a web service to provide.
-In addition, it specifies how such services can be delivered that is, what source value are we required to provide and what format the return will take for each type of service.
+In XML format, WSDL highlights every action that is capable for a Web service to provide.
+In addition, it specifies how such services can be delivered that is, what source value are we required to provide, and what format the return will take for each type of service.

 #### How can we test Web service?
 In web service testing, we can opt several ways: